MXA RACE TEST: 2017 SUZUKI RM-Z250: BEWARE OF SELF-FULFILLING PROPHECIES

 A: The hate list:

-(4) Brakes.
+(1) Brakes.
 Every manufacturer, save for Suzuki, switched to oversized front brake rotors in order to keep KTM’s awesome Brembo brakes in sight.
 The RM-Z250 has the weakest brakes on the showroom floor.
-To add insult to injury, we had overheating issues with the rear brake.
+To add insult to injury, we experienced overheating issues with the rear brake.

-(6) Launch control.
-The day that skilled riders need to detune the slowest 250cc four-stroke in order to get a good start is the day they need to take up Tiddlywinks.
+(4) Launch control.
+The day that skilled riders need to detune the slowest 250cc four-stroke in order to get off the gate is the day they need to take up Tiddlywinks.

 Q: WHAT DO WE LIKE?